What REALLY Happens if You Don't File Your Taxes

 what happens when you don't file taxes

-If you somehow missed all the clues that Tax Day was April 15 (every year), or all the specials from tax preparers running up to this year’s Tax Day, you may be wondering what to do now.
+If you somehow missed all the clues that Tax Day is April 15 (every year), or all the specials from tax preparers running up to this year’s Tax Day, you may be wondering what to do now.

 Should you panic?
 (Answer: No)